 Warm Pink Ground reflects the desire to turn away from the more sweet and sugary pinks and towards a more soft edged color that while remaining pretty, exudes a sense of class.
 Combined with the darker tones of Charleston Gray and London Stone, Pink Ground is the ultimate sophisticated chic pink for the year ahead.

 In terms of wallpaper, it’s an exciting time as there are lots of different designs available.
 Leaf prints like Feuille and Jasmine will continue to do well as a way of getting green and organic natural shapes into the home.

 Why do you think Farrow & Ball continues to be a go-to brand for consumers – and how do you think they will remain a successful brand in the future?

 We have very loyal consumers who are looking for a quality product and great customer service.
-To help our customers we created an edited colour palette of 132 colours, meaning that they aren’t overwhelmed with choice.
-Every colour on our colour card has earned its place as we only introduce a shade if it’s really needed.
+To help our customers we created an edited color palette of 132 colors, meaning that they aren’t overwhelmed with choice.
+Every color on our color card has earned its place as we only introduce a shade if it’s really needed.